Totty27/Walmart-Sales-Data/README.md

 else "Spring")
   ```

    4.9.5.
-"Holiday_Type" Column - to explore behavioral and event-based analysis.
+Derive the "Holiday_Type" Column from the "Holiday_Flag" Column- to explore behavioral and event-based analysis.

    ```m
   = Table.AddColumn(#"Removed Columns6", "Holiday_Type", each if [#"Holiday_Flag"] = 1 then "Holiday" else "Non-holiday")